 Have you been looking into Vitex?
 Have you decided Vitex is for you and now want to give it a try but you’re not sure how?
 Then this is the guide you need to get started.
 At the end you will know how much to take, for how long, when to take it, and how to figure if it is working for you or not!

 Just to make sure, you’ve checked out my post on whether Vitex is in fact for you right?
 Many fertility forums will sing the praises of Vitex but it really isn’t for everyone.
 If you’ve got regular cycles it can even throw your hormone balance off!
 So if you haven’t read that post, go there now FIRST!

-Ok, you’ve decided you’re a good candidate for Vitex.
+Ok, you’ve decided you’re a good candidate to try this magic herb.
 Great!
-In order to know if Vitex is working for you though, you need a before and an after picture.
+In order to know if it is working for you though, you need a before and an after picture.

 That means that you need to have at least (and preferably at least 2-3) charts of your cycle that you weren’t using Vitex.
 If you don’t have these charts yet, sign up to the free charting course, and collect a few months of charts (ok, you can get away with 1 chart) first.

 Time to start!
 When picking a product, it does not necessarily need to be called Vitex.
 Look out for its alternative names Agnus Castus and Chasteberry too.

 With herbs, it is always best to use a tincture rather than capsules.
 Capsules contain the dried herb and that is much less effective.